raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_5.md

 Android apps are made of **Screens**.
 You've created your first question on one Screen, and you're going to want to add more.
 You'll put the questions on new screens, but you need a way of keeping score between those screens.
 On this card, you'll be adding a **TinyDB** database to keep the score in, and some code to mark the right answer!

-+ First, in the Palette section under **Storage**, find the TinyDB component and drag it on to the Viewer.
++ First, in the Palette section in **Storage**, find the TinyDB component and drag it on to the Viewer.
 You won't see anything new there, but **TinyDB1** should appear in the Components section.

 ![The TinyDB component in the Palette](images/tinydb.png)